-- There are a number of other employment or housing sites in the Prestonpans area that although are important are nonetheless of a scale that does not justify a specific proposal as part of the main spatial strategy.
+2.61 There are a number of other employment or housing sites in the Prestonpans area that although are important are nonetheless of a scale that does not justify a specific proposal as part of the main spatial strategy.
 Some of these development sites were allocated by previous local plans or form part of the established housing or economic land supply because they are windfall proposals that have planning permission.
 Some of these sites are also under construction but not yet complete.
-The Council continues to support the development of these sites in accordance with Policy HOU1 and EMP1. - 2.62 As such, Table EMP1: Employment Proposals by Cluster Area (page no. 61 62) and Table HOU1: Housing Proposals by Cluster (page no. 65 66) set out the full range of sites the development of which is supported for economic or residential development respectively in each cluster.
+The Council continues to support the development of these sites.

+2.62 As such, Table EMP1: Employment Proposals by Cluster Area and Table HOU1: Housing Proposals by Cluster Area set out the full range of sites the development of which is supported for economic or residential development respectively in each cluster.
 These sites are also illustrated on the relevant inset map of the Proposals Map where relevant.
-Sites that are included within these tables may also be subject to Development Briefs and this is indicated in the relevant table, together with the Local Development Plan policies that apply to the site where relevant.
-Table PS1 below summarises this information for this cluster.
+Sites that are included with these tables may also be subject to Development Briefs and this is indicated in the relevant table, together with the Local Development Plan policies that apply to the site where relevant.